odpi/egeria-docs/site/docs/guides/operations/kubernetes/charts/pts.md

      > Bundling all results into an archive...

-    -- End of conformance test suite results collection, download from: /tmp/t12.tar.gz
+    -- End of performance test suite results collection, download from: /tmp/t12.tar.gz
     ```

-!!! attention "The pod will continue running after the CTS has completed"
+!!! attention "The pod will continue running after the PTS has completed"
-    Note that the pod itself will continue running after the CTS has completed: this is to provide adequate time to copy the bundled archive file of the results out of the pod.
+    Note that the pod itself will continue running after the PTS has completed: this is to provide adequate time to copy the bundled archive file of the results out of the pod.
 (If the pod were allowed to stop its execution any files within it would be lost.)

 ## Retrieving results

-Once the CTS has completed running and the bundled archive file is available, it can be copied from the pod:
+Once the PTS has completed running and the bundled archive file is available, it can be copied from the pod:

 !!! cli "Copy results archive from the pod"
     ```shell